#7 The Product Roadmap

 When I share a roadmap, I express confidence about the next quarter’s projects but highlight that the content and timing of the subsequent quarters are highly speculative.
 There’s lots of near-term learning that will cause plans to change.

-Here’s a stylized version of the Netflix roadmap, halfway through 2005:
+Here’s a stylized version of the Netflix roadmap halfway through 2005:

 Product Strategy Exercise (#9)